AI email for agencies

 - Agency communication quality is a direct proxy for perceived value.
 ForthWrite learns the precise, confident register of your best client emails and applies it at volume, even on the sixth status update of a long engagement.

-- The closed-loop learning captures the edits you make to AI drafts over time, so the model converges on your standards rather than a generic professional tone.
+- The closed-loop learning captures the edits you make to AI drafts over time, so the model converges on your standards rather than a generic professional tone, which matters when a poorly worded status update can change how a client perceives the whole engagement.

-- Works inside Gmail and Outlook Web, which is where most agency-client communication happens, without requiring a separate tool.
+- Works inside Gmail and Outlook Web, which is where most agency-client communication happens, without requiring a separate tool or integration with your existing marketing stack.

 - The nine-provider BYOK on Standard and Pro lets you choose the model best suited for high-stakes emails like new business pitches without being locked to a single provider.